 Metabolic syndrome is also a well-recognized antecedent of diabetes, cardiovascular disease and stroke.
 These chronic diseases are linked to the early mortality observed in schizophrenia.
 We will also determine the relationship between gastrointestinal disease and incidence of antipsychotic induced metabolic syndrome.
-The primary aim of this study is to meta analyze data from multiple randomized double blind placebo and/or active comparator antipsychotic medication trials in schizophrenia (Janssen, NIMH CATIE and dbGaP data sets) via the OPTICS Program in order to determine the relationship between gastrointestinal bowel diseases and incidence of antipsychotic medication induced weight gain and metabolic syndrome to predict individuals who may be at elevated risk for chronic somatic conditions leading to an early mortality.
+The primary aim of this study is to meta analyze data from multiple randomized double blind placebo and active comparator antipsychotic medication trials in schizophrenia (Janssen, NIMH CATIE and dbGaP data sets) via the OPTICS Program in order to determine the relationship between gastrointestinal diagnosis and incidence of antipsychotic medication induced weight gain to predict individuals who may be at elevated risk for chronic somatic conditions leading to an early mortality.

 Another significant but underexplored comorbidity in schizophrenia is chronic gastrointestinal dysfunction.
 A postmortem study of 82 patients with schizophrenia demonstrated that 92% had colitis (inflammatory bowel disease) or another inflammatory gastrointestinal diagnosis (Hemmings, 2004).
-Case studies and clinical reports suggest an increased incidence of celiac disease and gluten sensitivity in schizophrenia (Cascella et al., 2011).
-Previous studies also suggest that some antipsychotics such as clozapine result in significant weight gain and constipation leading to significant fecal impactation and fatality due to sepsis (Palmer et al., 2007; Hibbard et al., 2009; De Hert et al., 2011).
+Case studies and clinical reports suggest that some antipsychotics cause weight gain and constipation potentially leading to mortality due to sepsis (Palmer et al., 2007).
 Therefore, gastrointestinal disease may be linked to antipsychotic induced weight gain in schizophrenia.
-Although there are a few reports on the incidence of psychiatric disorders in individuals diagnosed with irritable bowel syndrome (Lee et al., 2015), peptic ulcer (Hsu et al., 2015; Liao et al., 2014), ulcerative colitis (O'Connor et al., 1966), Crohn's disease (Cucino &, Sonnenberg, 2001), and celiac disease (Ludvigsson et al., 2007), the number of studies that have determined the overall incidence of various gastrointestinal disorders in people who have
+However, due to conflicting reports and the limited number of comprehensive gastrointestinal studies in schizophrenia, the relationship between gastrointestinal dysfunction and obesity in schizophrenia is not well known.